 What is it: Lain (Serial Experiments Lain)

-Serial Experiments Lain is an anime series that stands out for its complex narrative and deep themes, exploring the intersection between reality and the virtual world.
-The protagonist, Lain Iwakura, is a teenager who finds herself immersed in a digital universe called “The Wired”, where the boundaries between the real and the virtual begin to blur.
-The series, released in 1998, is often considered a masterpiece of the cyberpunk genre, addressing issues such as identity, communication and the nature of consciousness.
-Through its unique aesthetic and intriguing storylines, Lain has become a cultural icon, influencing not only other anime but also the way technology is perceived in contemporary society.
+Serial Experiments Lain is an anime series known for its complex narrative and profound themes, exploring the intersection between reality and the virtual world.
+The protagonist, Lain Iwakura, is a teenager who finds herself immersed in a digital universe called "The Wired," where the boundaries between the real and the virtual begin to blur.
+The series, released in 1998, is often considered a masterpiece of the cyberpunk genre, addressing issues such as identity, communication, and the nature of consciousness.
+Through its unique aesthetic and intriguing plots, Lain has become a cultural icon, influencing not only other anime but also the way technology is perceived in contemporary society.

 Anime Production